Newtown and Machynlleth Railway

 The Newtown and Machynlleth Railway was a railway company in Wales.
 It built a line from a junction with the Llanidloes and Newtown Railway near Caersws to the market town of Machynlleth; the line opened in 1862.
 Newtown had become the hub of railway lines in the district.
 Machynlleth was an important town, and extension from there to Aberystwyth and to the coast northward was in the minds of the promoters.

 The topography of the district was challenging, and a practicable line had to be routed north of the most mountainous region, and climb steeply.
 There was a summit at Talerddig, 693 ft above sea level; a 120 ft rock cutting was made at the summit, to mitigate the climb on the approaches.
-Another company, the Aberystwith and Welsh Coast Railway, built the line connecting Machynlleth to Aberystwyth, and also to Porthmadog and Pwllheli, and the Newtown and Machynlleth Railway company itself was incorporated into the Cambrian Railways company in 1864.
+Another company, the Aberystwyth and Welsh Coast Railway, built the line connecting Machynlleth to Aberystwyth, and also to Porthmadog and Pwllheli, and the Newtown and Machynlleth Railway company itself was incorporated into the Cambrian Railways company in 1864.
 Its line became the main access route for Aberystwyth and the coast, and remains in use at the present day.